eclair4151/AlexaControlledSamsungTV/README.md

 ## Setup

 First you will need an online account.
-Create one at alexasmarttv.tk Then clone this project onto your raspberryPi
+Create one at https://alexasmarttv.tk Then clone this project onto your raspberryPi

 Then turn on your TV and run the following commands to get up and running